I am a Postdoctoral Researcher with Drexel University's Multimedia and Information Security Lab (MISL).

 Since digital content is easy to create, manipulate and disseminate, we are often left wondering "Who created this content?" and "Can I trust it?"
 Through my research, I create tools that answer such questions.
-By making these tools publicly available, I seek to provide integrity to the digital information on which our society depends.
+By making these tools publicly available, we help to provide integrity to the digital information that is important for a modern society.

 O. Mayer, B. Bayar, M.C.
 Stamm.
 Learning Unified Deep-Features for Multiple Forensic Tasks.
 ACM Workshop on Information Hiding and Multimedia Security (IH&MMSec) 2018